ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

 - [IRB](http://ruby-doc.org/stdlib-2.0.0/libdoc/irb/rdoc/IRB.html) (_'interactive ruby'_) - this is a tool to interactively execute Ruby code in the command line.
 Type `irb` in the terminal after you have installed Ruby to activate this.
 It's very useful for testing small snippets of code in isolation.
 - [slightly more advanced book](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330/ref=pd_sim_14_2?_encoding=UTF8&pd_rd_i=0321721330&pd_rd_r=2C15FQME1E5X744FGV1Z&pd_rd_w=h0K0z&pd_rd_wg=RqEfU&psc=1&refRID=2C15FQME1E5X744FGV1Z) which teaches you how to write robust Object Oriented ruby code.
 This is a highly recommened read as are all books by Sandy Metz on Ruby.
 You also might see this book refered to as POORD by the Ruby community.
 This is also a great book to read to improve your code in general.
 - more lighthearted look at Ruby in this [book for Ruby beginners](https://poignant.guide/book/chapter-1.html).
+- You might want to subscribe to the [Ruby Weekly](https://rubyweekly.com/) mailing list as a way to keep up-to-date with what's happening in the Ruby world.
+You'll get an email once a week with a few links to interesting articles on Ruby, Rails and related technologies.

 ### Step 3: Ruby Development Tools:
 - Integrated Development Environments (IDEs) and Text editors – Pick one, I like [Visual Studio Code](https://code.visualstudio.com/), others include: